You Don't Think Between Thoughts

 A thought appears.
 It claims experience.
 It references the past, projects into the future, comments on what's happening now.
 Then it dissolves.

 For a brief moment, sometimes a fraction of a second, sometimes longer, there is no narrative running.
 No commentary.
 No psychological centre managing events.
 Just breathing, seeing, hearing.
-Life happening without anyone observing it.
+Life happening without a story attached to it.

 Then another thought appears.